Germany says Bundesliga can restart in second half of May

 On Monday, the DFL said it had registered 10 positive cases in a blanket test of 1,724 players and staff at its 36 first and second division clubs.

+“I would like to thank the politicians for their decision today which has given us the opportunity to end the Bundesliga season,” said Bayern Munich chief executive Karl-Heinz Rummenigge.
+“This ensures that sporting decisions are made on the pitch and not at the green table.”

-Reporting by Holger Hansen; Writing by Brian Homewood; Editing by Hugh Lawson and Ken Ferris
+Reporting by Holger Hansen; Writing by Brian Homewood; Editing by Hugh Lawson, Ken Ferris and Toby Davis